jinzhenfan/Google-cloud-mrjob/README.md

 # Google-cloud-mrjob

-MapReduce practice on wikipages
+MapReduce practice on wikipages.

+* Aim: Find the hot points in the wikipage network.

+* Method:

-> XML Parsing and word counting of simple, english and thai wikipedia pages.
-3.5 million pages, 8GB data.
+** Analyze word frequency and cross-reference of simple, english and thai wikipedia pages (3.5 million pages, 8GB data).

-> Analyze the cross-reference between wikipedia pages
+** XML Parsing of contents.

+** Use heap structure to accelerate basic stats and aggregation for word counting.

+** Use reservior sampling for quantile calculation

-> Run mrjob on local, hadoop and Google Cloud Services.
+** Run mrjob on local, hadoop and Google Cloud Services.
 Evaluate the sacalability of algorithm.

-> Use reservior sampling for quantile calculation

-> Use heap structure to accelerate aggregation